rafiquecudjoe/personalPortfolio/content/featured/Express Delivery/index.md

 github: 'https://github.com/rafiquecudjoe/Pre-Mest-Final-Project-Back-End'
 external: 'https://expressdelivery2.herokuapp.com/'
 tech:
-  - Delivery
+  - React
-  - Web-Appt
+  - Node.js
-  - Atom
+  - Express
-  - iTerm2
+  - MongoDB
-  - Hyper
+  - Heroku
 ---

 Express Delivery is a webapp which allows you to order deliveries of your parcels.